EmmanuelBeziat/emmanuelbeziat-rest/README.md

 # node-rest
-A NodeJS App that provide a REST API from Markdown files
+A NodeJS App that provide a REST API from Markdown files.

-Using Github actions to run tests.

 ## .env file